openshift/release/projects/azure/README.md

 Note: all further instructions assume you are currently in the root directory of this repository

 Create a `secret` file for storing azure-related secrets using `cluster/test-deploy/azure/secret_example` as a template.
-You can read more about creating this secret [below](#ci-secrets).

 ```
 cp cluster/test-deploy/azure/secret_example cluster/test-deploy/azure/secret